Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Mythology Gag: The suit heavily resembles Spider-Man: Noir.

 - Second Super-Identity: The intent behind the suit.
 Peter told S.H.I.E.L.D. that he couldn't help them because if his classmates keep noticing that he goes missing right before Spider-Man shows up, they'll find out his identity.
-So, they design an alternate costume for him, which eventually comes to be known as "Night Monkey."
+So, they design an alternate costume for him, Ned's explanation for the obvious similarities being that he's a European knockoff of the American Spider-Man named "Night Monkey".

 - 11th-Hour Superpower: The suit isn't made until the final act, specifically for battling Mysterio.